I enjoy giving tips and advice on how to care for and manage hair.

 - Since being natural, my hair has become stronger, fuller, and longer.
 Relaxer damage influenced me to transition to natural.
 My hair was thin and never grew to touch my shoulders.

-Next month (January 28) will make two years I've been natural and my hair touches my shoulders.
-For my entire year as a new natural, I haven't used heat.
-I've only used natural curling methods (plaits, twists, braids) and let my hair air dry whenever I wash it.
+- As a new natural, I haven't used heat; I've only used natural curling methods (plaits, twists, braids) and let my hair air dry whenever I wash it.

-I condition my hair more than I shampoo.
-Keeping my hands out of my hair has helped me retain hair length also.
-What I mean by this is I've worn protective styles 99% of the time I've been natural.
+- I condition my hair more than I shampoo.
+Keeping my hands out of my hair has helped me retain hair length also (I've worn protective styles 99% of the time I've been natural).

 - Also, I'm very particular about the products and ingredients I use.